hooker01/BadUSB/README.md

 This script allows automatic screenshot capturing from your computer and sends them to a Discord channel using a webhook.
 It uses PowerShell to capture the screen and a Rubber Ducky device to automate the process.

-## Prerequisites

-1. **Rubber Ducky device** (or a compatible device).
-2. **PowerShell** installed on your computer (Windows).
-3. **Discord webhook URL** for sending screenshots.

 ## Installation and Setup

-### 1. Preparing the PowerShell Script

-First, you need to have a script that will automatically capture the screen and send it to your Discord channel.
-You can store this script on **GitHub** or any other server.

-1. Save the PowerShell script (`screenshot.ps1`) on GitHub or any other server.
-If you're using GitHub, you can store it as a **gist**.

-2. Replace `DISCORD_WEBHOOK_HERE` in the Rubber Ducky script with your actual Discord webhook URL.

-### 2. Rubber Ducky Script
+### 1. Rubber Ducky Script

 Here is the script you need to upload to your **Rubber Ducky device**.
-This script will open PowerShell, download the PowerShell script from your server, and execute it.
+This script will open PowerShell, download the PowerShell script from the server, and execute it.

 **Rubber Ducky Script:**